microsoft/microsoft-ui-xaml-specs/active/RoundedCorner/roundedcorner.md

 ## Principles

 ## High level design
-There are mainly 3 UI parts where the radii of the corners are being rounded.
+There are mainly 3 UI parts where the radii of the corners are being rounded and the default behavior for the same.

+*When not to round*
+- When a multiple buttons are inside a single button that houses them (e.g. SplitButton).
+- When a control is housed inside another container (e.g. ScrollBar's bar and buttons that are part of the ScrollBar container which is also part of a ScrollViewer).
+- When flyout UI element that is connected to a UI that invokes the flyout on one side.

 *Corners of rectangle UI elements*
 - These UI elements include basic UIs like buttons that users see them on a surface of the screen at all times.